Toledo vs. Akron NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Toledo's games this season have gone over 57.5 points four of 10 times.
+- Toledo and its opponents have gone over the current 57.5-point total in four of 10 games (40%) this season.

-- Akron's games have gone over 57.5 points in four of 11 chances this season.
+- Akron has combined with its opponents to score more than 57.5 points in four of 11 games this season.

 - The combined points per game average of the two teams, 53.2, is 4.3 points fewer than Saturday's over/under.

-- The 60.2 points per game these two squads have allowed to opponents this season are 2.7 more than the 57.5 total in this contest.
+- The 60.2 points per game these two squads have surrendered to opponents this season are 2.7 more than the 57.5 total in this contest.

-- The average total in Rockets games this season is 54.8, 2.7 points fewer than Saturday's over/under of 57.5 .
+- The average total in Rockets games this season is 54.8, 2.7 points fewer than Saturday's total of 57.5 .

-- In 2021, games involving the Zips have averaged a total of 57 points, 0.5 fewer than this game's set over/under.
+- The 57.5 over/under in this game is 0.5 points higher than the 57 average total in Zips games this season.

 Toledo Stats and Trends

-- Toledo is 2-1 against the spread and 3-1 overall in games when it puts up more than 38.6 points.
+- Toledo is 2-1 against the spread and 3-1 overall in games when it records more than 38.6 points.

-- When Toledo amasses more than 456.1 yards, the team is 1-1 against the spread and 1-1 overall.
+- Toledo is 1-1 against the spread and 1-1 overall when the team churns out more than 456.1 yards.

-- This year, the Rockets have five turnovers, six fewer than the Zips have takeaways (11).

 - Find the latest spread and moneyline odds for Toledo at SISportsbook.